 Dr. Andrew Payne received a Ph.D. in clinical psychology from McGill University.
 He is on the permanent registry with the College of Psychologists of Ontario with competency in the areas of clinical, health, and rehabilitation psychology.
 Dr. Payne provides assessment and psychotherapeutic services for a wide range of presenting problems including mood disorders, anxiety disorders, and motor vehicle accident victims.
 He also conducts psychological assessments for the purposes of providing expert opinion.
 He has qualified as an expert witness in the province of Ontario and provides testimony in court proceedings.

 Dr. Kim Payne received a Ph.D. in clinical psychology from McGill University.
-She has worked in a variety of clinical settings including the Royal Victoria Hospital in Montreal, the University of Ottawa Centre for Psychological Services, the Royal Ottawa Health Care Group, Gagnon Psychology, and Reesor Pigeon Professional Psychology Corporation.
-She is a member of the Ontario Psychological Association, the Ottawa Academy of Psychology, the Canadian Society of Medical Evaluators, the National Academy of Neuropsychology, and is on the permanent registry with the College of Psychologists of Ontario with competency in the areas of clinical, health, rehabilitation, and neuropsychology.
+She is a member of the Ontario Psychological Association, the National Academy of Neuropsychology, the Canadian Society of Medical Evaluators, the Canadian Academy of Psychologists in Disability Assessment, and is on the permanent registry with the College of Psychologists of Ontario with competency in the areas of clinical, health, rehabilitation, and neuropsychology.
+She is co-founder of the Ottawa Psychology Group; a group of psychologists providing assessment and treatment services to Ottawa and the surrounding area.
 Dr. Payne has extensive experience working with personal injury and provides services including psychological and neuropsychological assessments, evaluations for motor vehicle accident clients and insurers, private disability insurers, the Workplace Safety and Insurance Board, and psychological opinion for use in legal proceedings.
 Dr. Payne has qualified as an expert witness at trial and arbitration proceedings.
-She is certified to undertake Catastrophic Impairment determinations for mental behavioral impairment C-CAT (MB) through the Canadian Academy of Psychologists in Disability Assessment and Canadian Society of Medical Evaluators.
+She is certified to undertake Catastrophic Impairment Determinations for mental behavioral impairment C-CAT (MB) and in Medicolegal Expertise in Ontario CMLE (O) through the Canadian Academy of Psychologists in Disability Assessment and Canadian Society of Medical Evaluators.

 Dr. Maureen O'Connell received a PhD in clinical psychology from Southern Illinois University at Carbondale.
 She has advanced training in assessment, treatment and consultation with individuals, couples, and families.
 She currently provides assessment and treatment services with a focus on treatment of depression, anxiety, and trauma-related conditions.
 She is on the permanent registry with the College of Psychologists of Ontario with competencies in clinical and rehabilitation psychology in adults and seniors.
 She has extensive experience with first responders, individuals who are survivors of violence and accidents, current and former members of the military, and individuals who are survivors of childhood adversity.
 She utilized an integrative approach to psychotherapy, primarily drawing upon cognitive-behavioural therapy (CBT) and interpersonal psychodynamic approaches to find the best fit for each client.